Lenindroid/Lenindroid/README.md

-Being able to code is similar to have superpower, you can do tons of things with it.
+Being able to code is similar to have a superpower, you can do tons of things with it.